Yarra River: Lack of flooding

 Due to damming and the lack of natural flooding, much of the surrounding vegetation is lacking in the silt and soil deposits that would otherwise be provided by the floods.
 The construction of the Upper Yarra Reservoir in 1957 reduced the river's flow by around 50%.
-This has ultimately led to a lack of healthy understory and saplings, or a lack of saplings completely, which contributes to problems such as reduced habitat, erosion and salinity, issues that ironically affect surrounding agriculture.
+This has ultimately led to a lack of healthy understory and saplings, or a lack of saplings completely, which contributes to problems such as reduced habitat, erosion and salinity.
+These issues ironically affect surrounding agriculture.

 Water colour

-The Yarra River is colloquially known as "the upside down river", for its golden hue.
+The Yarra River is colloquially known as "the upside down river" for its golden hue.
 The muddy brown colour is caused by the easily eroded clay soils of its catchment area.
 The water was clear at the time of the first European settlements, but intensive land clearing and development since the mid-19th century has resulted in the presence of microscopic clay particles.
-The particles are kept suspended by the turbulence in some parts of the middle and lower sections of the river.
+The particles are kept suspended by turbulence in some parts of the middle and lower sections of the river.
 When the river water combines with marine salts as it enters Port Phillip, the suspended particles clump together and sink.
 The presence of clay particles is not a major factor in the pollution of the river.

 Environmental advocacy

 The Yarra Riverkeeper Association is the largest of many advocacy groups dedicated to protecting the Yarra River and its environs for current and future generations.
-They are part of the global Waterkeeper Alliance movement and have been involved in forums and discussions pushing for policies to ensure that "the voice" of the river is heard.
-The Yarra Riverkeeper Association or YRKA for short view the Yarra River as Melbourne's greatest natural asset and educate that its preservation and restoration is vital in helping Melbourne become a sustainable city.
-Since its establishment in 2004, YRKA has delivered hundreds of presentations and lectures, been in over 200 media appearances and provide on-water inspection tours to over 200 community leaders, business leaders, and politicians.
-It has had successful campaigns in pushing for great environmental flows and in 2010 the Riverkeeper Ian Penrose was awarded the 2010 Melbourne Award for contribution to the environment.
+They are part of the global Waterkeeper Alliance Movement and have been involved in forums and discussions pushing for policies to ensure that "the voice" of the river is heard.
+The Yarra Riverkeeper Association, or YRKA for short, views the Yarra River as Melbourne's greatest natural asset and posits that its preservation and restoration is vital in helping Melbourne become a sustainable city.
+Since its establishment in 2004, YRKA has delivered hundreds of presentations and lectures, featured in over 200 media appearances, and provided on-water inspection tours to over 200 community leaders, business leaders, and politicians.